tyru/open-browser-github.vim/README.md

 ## Install

-Since this is a plugin of [open-browser.vim](https://github.com/tyru/open-browser.vim), you will need to install open-browser.vim first.
+Since this plugin depends on [open-browser.vim](https://github.com/tyru/open-browser.vim), you will need to install open-browser.vim first.

 ## Usage